apify/actor-whitepaper/.actor/DATASET_SCHEMA.md

 const dataset = await Apify.openDataset('my-new-dataset', { schema });
 ```

-This also esnures that you are opening dataset that is compatible with the actor as otherwise you get an error:
+This also ensures that you are opening a dataset that is compatible with the actor as otherwise, you get an error:

 ```
 Uncaught Error: Dataset schema is not compatible with a given schema